 Afterschool Spanish is an enrichment program for students offered after school at both campuses.
 It is designed to promote proficiency in a foreign language at a young age.
 Students who participate in the program experience the language through a variety of activities: games, songs, small group interaction, in-class handouts and take-home worksheets all reinforcing the concepts offered.
 The Afterschool Spanish program meets once a week for ten sessions.

 The Bishop Leibold Athletic Association offers a variety of sports throughout the school year and participation fees are kept reasonable through support through school fundraising.
-This is a great way to play and compete with friends from school against other area Catholic Schools.
+This is a great way to play and compete with friends from school against other local Catholic Schools.
 BLS fields about 800 roster spots annually; 80% of BLS students participate in at least one sport.

 Intramural Soccer (Pre-K and Kindergarten)